bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ```bash
 docker build -t imagename-webapi:latest -f DockerWebApi/Dockerfile .
 ```

-This time, the Docker Image got created, and you can see the image in docker.desktop or by running the `docker images` command
+This time, the Docker Image was created, and you can see the image in docker.desktop or by running the `docker images` command.

 ![Docker Images](Images/docker_images.png)